mattmayer-ai/mwm/docs/CHATBOT_TECHNICAL_OVERVIEW.md

    - Use PERSONA KNOWLEDGE for frameworks when CONTEXT is thin
    - First-person voice ("I")
    - Never invent employers, dates, metrics
+   - Avoid generic refusals; use reasoning for in-domain questions
    - Default length ≤160 words (expand to 5-7 bullets for highlights)

 3. **Tone Blocks** (dynamic based on question):